-2. The dean of the discipline for which the student seeks admissions will prescribe a mandatory one-year baccalaureate equivalent course of study of at least 30 semester hours of undergraduate course work, to be completed with a cumulative grade point average of 2.50.
+The dean of the discipline for which the student seeks admissions will prescribe a mandatory one-year baccalaureate equivalent course of study of at least 30 semester hours of undergraduate course work, to be completed with a cumulative grade point average of 2.50, if the student has demonstrated a TOEFL score of 173 (computer-based test), 61 (internet-based test), or 500 (written test) or International English Language Testing System (IELTS) score of 5.5.
 All grades below the grade of "C" must be retaken.
 This prescribed course of undergraduate study shall be referred to as a "Bridge Program."
 Bridge program students should not repeat courses taken at the undergraduate level.
 Bridge Program students will be enrolled as "Undergraduate" students.
 This course work must be successfully completed and certified by the dean of the college prescribing the course work prior to admission to the Graduate School.

 Upon completion of the Bridge Program, students meeting all admission requirements may be admitted to the appropriate graduate program.